ActiveLearningStudio/StudioSingleServer/README.md

 1. Backend API
 1. Tsugi for LTI
 1. Trax LRS
+2.
 ## Databases
-1. External Postgres (For API, For LRS)
+1. Postgres (For API, For LRS)
-1. External MySQL (For Tsugi)
+1. MySQL (For Tsugi)

 ## Minimum Requirements
-- Two Linux VMs
-- 8GB RAM 4 VCPUs
+- One Linux VMs (8GB RAM 4 VCPUs, Storage 80GB)

 Tried on Ubuntu, Amaozon Linux, Oracle Linux.
 This list will grow after testing
 ## Pre-Requisites
 Docker version 19 or above
 ## Infrastructure
-Our Minimal Infrastructure is composed of two Linux VMs.
-All are running docker containers inside those

-- Database VM: Postgres + MySQL
-- Application VM: CurrikiStudio Application

 Before installing the application, we need DNS entries.
-For that, lets encrypt generate SSL
+For that, Lets Encrypt generate SSL

-For lets encrypt to work, add DNS records:
+For Lets Encrypt to work, add DNS records:

 Copy public IP of the VM and put inside the DNS records like this.